Kikobeats/force-require/README.md

 ## API

-### force-require(&lt;String&gt;)
+### force-require(&lt;String&gt;, [cb])

 Try to load a dependency based in the name.
+If `cb` is provided then the call will be resolved follow async interface.

 Internally the library follow the next algorithm:

 1) Try to require the dependency locally.
 This means that exists in the current `process.cwd()/node_modules` folder as direct dependency or a dependency of another dependency.